-1. Public Resolution to Move into Closed Session - (5:30 P.M.)
+1. Public Resolution to Move into Closed Session - (5:15 P.M.)

-That the Council of the Township of Woolwich convenes in closed session on Tuesday, December 3, 2024 at 5:30 p.m. in accordance with section 239 (2) and (3.1) of the Municipal Act, 2001, for the purposes of considering the following:
+That the Council of the Township of Woolwich convenes in closed session on Tuesday, December 3, 2024 at 5:15 p.m. in accordance with section 239 (2) and (3.1) of the Municipal Act, 2001, for the purposes of considering the following:

-- a. personal matters about an identifiable individual, including municipal or local board employees (Library Committee Nomination); - b. litigation or potential litigation, including matters before administrative tribunals, affecting the municipality or local board, and a position, plan, procedure, criteria or instruction to be applied to any negotiations carried on or to be carried on by or on behalf of the municipality or local board (Legal Matter); - a proposed or pending acquisition or disposition of land by the municipality or local board (Property Matter); and - d. educating or training the members.
-(Quarterly Report and Budget Training Matter). - 2.
-Public Resolution to Reconvene in Open Session (7:00 P.M.)
+- a. personal matters about an identifiable individual, including municipal or local board employees (Library Committee Nomination); - b. litigation or potential litigation, including matters before administrative tribunals, affecting the municipality or local board, and a position, plan, procedure, criteria or instruction to be applied to any negotiations carried on or to be carried on by or on behalf of the municipality or local board (Legal Matter); - a proposed or pending acquisition or disposition of land by the municipality or local board (Property Matter); - d. educating or training the members.
+(Quarterly Report and Budget Training Matter); and - e. litigation or potential litigation, including matters before administrative tribunals, affecting the municipality or local board, and advice that is subject to solicitor-client privilege, including communications necessary for that purpose (Legal Matter).

+2. Public Resolution to Reconvene in Open Session (7:00 P.M.)